Film Hub Midlands supports film exhibitors to reach audiences with independent, British and international film.

 - to create a stronger, more connected and confident sector for the distribution and exhibition of independent British and international film.

-The Film Exhibition Fund aims to help reboot the independent film exhibition sector and aid the recovery of cultural organisations across the Midlands.
+The focus of the Film Exhibition Fund is to continue to reboot the independent film exhibition sector and aid the recovery of cultural organisations across the Midlands.
 It will support exhibitors to resume audience development activity in line with FAN objectives, programme British, independent and international film, and deliver screenings.

 All proposals should respond to Film Hub Midlands’s key strategic objectives, which are outlined in the following pages.
 Hub Members must also be able to set out how they will address the BFI Diversity Standards.